ttruong59-stat6863/hello-world/README.md

 Hello all,

-My name is Tuan Truong and this is my first reposotory for STAT6863
+My name is Tuan Truong and this is my first repository for STAT6863